How Many Pages a Day Should I Read? Find Your Number

 Why 'Read More' Is Terrible Advice

-“Read more” sounds motivating, but it's useless in practice.
-It doesn't tell you whether you should read before bed, during lunch, in short bursts on your phone, or in longer weekend sessions.
+"Read more" fails as a goal because it never tells you what to do today.
+It doesn't say whether you should read before bed, during lunch, in short bursts on your phone, or in longer weekend sessions.
 It also ignores a basic reality.
 Ten pages of a novel and ten pages of a dense textbook are not the same task.

 That's why broad reading advice fails so often.
 It treats reading like one activity with one pace, when reading involves moving through very different material for very different reasons.
 If your target doesn't match your life, you won't keep it.